Woodbury Child Injury Lawyers

 Parents of injured children may hesitate to seek help after an accident because they don’t know their child's rights.
 After all, a child does not pay their own bills or earn an income.
 However, a child has a right to seek compensation for their damages just like anyone else someone else’s negligence harmed.
 While a child’s damages will differ greatly from an adult’s, they are still entitled to recover compensation for their pain and suffering and the impact the injury has on their day-to-day life.

 As a parent of a minor child, you also have rights following an accident that injured your child.
 You are the primary caretaker and guardian of your child.
-The expenses for their care, the time you miss from work to care for them, and the other impacts to your family because of the accident are also damages you can seek to recover from the at-fault party.
+The expenses for their care, and the other impacts to your family because of the accident are also damages you can seek to recover from the at-fault party.

 In most instances, some form of insurance coverage will apply to an accident and your child’s injuries.
 You have a right under the law to seek guidance from an attorney to represent your child’s interests as well as your own in a personal injury claim or lawsuit.
 While many people first try to settle their case on their own with an insurance company, this can hurt you and your child—badly.
 The reality is that insurers will almost always try to shortchange you and your child in the settlement negotiation process.
 The extent of your child’s injuries and the effects those injuries will have on their future is not clear in the days and weeks after an accident.